microsoft/MixedRealityToolkit-Unity/Documentation/README_BoundingBox.md

 ### Target object

-This property specifies which object will get transformed by the bounding box manipulation.
-If no object is set, the bounding box defaults to the owner object.
+This property specifies which object will get transformed by the Bounding Box manipulation.
+If no object is set, the Bounding Box defaults to the owner object.

 ### Bounds override